GCSE equivalency tests for BCU Health, Education and Social Work

 - Nursing (BSc, with Foundation Year and MSci – all dual awards) - Adult/Child/Mental Health and, Learning and Disabilities

-If you have not been directed to this page by a staff member (i.e. you have come across this page by accident) and have an offer for a course that's not listed above, do not pay an administration fee and sign up to these GCSE equivalency online support sessions and tests because the fee is non-refundable and we will not accept the result towards your application.
+If you have not been directed to this page by a staff member (i.e. you have come across this page by accident) and have an offer, or applying through Clearing for a course that's not listed above, do not pay an administration fee and sign up to these GCSE equivalency online support sessions and tests because the fee is non-refundable and we will not accept the result towards your application.

 How do I apply to do the online support sessions and GCSE equivalency test?

-You need to email the GCSE enquiry address at firstname.lastname@example.org to register your interest
+Once you have done this, email the GCSE enquiry address at email@example.com to register your interest.

 The administrator will take a note of your applicant ID and also check your printed/electronic receipt for the £25 administration fee, and then discuss the appropriate course for you and book you on to some dates for the support sessions and test.